Monoji77/Alcohol_Use_Ontario/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the paper were written with the help of ChatGPT and the entire chat history is available in other/llm_usage.
+- Formatting of mathematical equations in paper/paper.qmd were written with the help of ChatGPT.
+Refer to other/llms_usage/paper_formatting.txt.
+- Summary of original dataset in paper/paper.qmd were written with the help of ChatGPT.
+Refer to other/llms_usage/original_dataset_summarising.txt
+- Abstract in paper/paper.qmd was written with the help of ChatGPT.
+Refer to other/llm_usage/abstract.txt

 ## Some checks